maarten-pennings/howto/DebuggingESP32S3Arduino/DebuggingESP32S3Arduino.md

   After this completes, the IDE has generated debug files.

   ![Debug files](files3.png)

+  I believe the presence of these debug files are crucial, for the IDE willing to start the debugger.

 - Optionally, we could disable compiler optimizations.
   This makes the firmware image larger and slower, but also makes debugging easier.